WTFTes/mwbook-filter/README.md

-# MWBook file filter plugin for OmegaT
+# Filter plugin for Morrowind books and scripts for OmegaT

-This is *.mwbook file filter plugin for OmegaT.
+This is *.mwbook and *.mwscript file filter plugin for OmegaT.

 ## Building